Scoliosis Surgery in India

 If you are considering Scoliosis surgery you should be sure to ask your surgeon the following questions:

-Can I talk to another patient/family that had the surgery?
+- Can I talk to another patient/family who had the surgery?

 Following scoliosis surgery, patients can usually start to move around about 2 to 3 days after the surgery and when they start feeling better, and total hospital stay is usually about 4 to 7 days.
 Patients can return to school about 2 to 4 weeks after surgery, but their activity needs to be limited while the bone is fusing.